 - Attach your drainage bag.

 If you are having trouble changing your catheter, call your provider right away.
-Insert a catheter into your urethra through your urinary opening in your labia (women) or penis (men) to pass urine.
+Insert a catheter into your urethra through your urinary opening between your labia (women) or in the penis (men) to pass urine.
 DO NOT remove the suprapubic catheter because the hole can close up quickly.
 However, if you have removed the catheter already and cannot get it back in, call your provider or go to the local emergency room.

 When to Call the Doctor

 - You are having trouble changing your catheter or emptying your bag.

 - Your bag is filling up quickly, and you have an increase in urine.

 - You notice blood in your urine a few days after you leave the hospital.

 - You are bleeding at the insertion site after you change your catheter, and it does not stop within 24 hours.